jlneto/cube/README.md

 and show why all roles are needed to create maintainable and usable software.

 All these roles and practices are needed in any software development process (SCRUM, KANBAN...).
-The same person can perform different roles, but you must seek the role's objectives as acting in any role.
+The same person can perform different roles, but you must seek the role's objectives while acting in any role.
-To make a clear relationship with this presentation and the OPEN UP, we will follow their terminology.
+To make a clear relationship between this presentation and the OPEN UP, we will follow their terminology.

 ![Open UP EPF generated website](img.png)